bongiozzo/musica_mustdie/output/band_magickingdom.md

 # Magic Kingdom

-Дискография
+## Дискография

-"The Arrival" 1999, Heavy Metal
+### "The Arrival" 1999, Heavy Metal

+Arriving at the Magic Kingdom (intro)
+Land of the Fire
+Judas Is Your Name
+Lost in the Dust
+Immortal Lord
+Angels of Thunder
+Chosts of Babylon
+Heart of Stone
+You'll Be Damned
+The Final Star
+Dragonson

+Duchan Petrossi - Lead Guitars
+Chris Hoffbauer -Drums
+Vassili Moltchanov - Bass
+Max Leclerq - Vocals
+Frederik Donche - Keyboards

-"Metallic Tragedy" 2004, Power Metal
+### "Metallic Tragedy" 2004, Power Metal

-"Symphony Of War" 2010, Power Metal
+### "Symphony Of War" 2010, Power Metal

+Disc 1
+1. Symphony Of War 05:28
+2. We Rise 05:37
+3. Million Sinners World 06:05
+4. Evil Magician 08:14
+5. In The Name Of Heathen Gods 03:47
+6. Monte Cristo 03:50
+7. I'm A Lionheart 05:05
+8. Sleeping Beauty (Bonus Track) 05:36
+9. No Mercy For The Enemy (Bonus Track) 05:38
+10. Unholy Abyss 04:15
+Disc 2
+1. Metallic Tragedy - Chapter 2: The Holy Pentalogy 29:08

-"Savage Requiem" 2015, Power Metal
+### "Savage Requiem" 2015, Power Metal

+1. In Umbra Mea  01:08
+2. Guardian Angels  07:08
+3. Rivals Forever  05:16
+4. Full Moon Sacrifice  06:30
+5. Ship of Ghosts  04:43
+6. Savage Requiem  06:35
+7. Four Demon Kings of Shadowlands  07:03
+8. With Fire and Sword  05:52
+9. Dragon Princess  05:55
+10. Battlefield Magic  06:26
+11. Dragon Princess (acoustic)  06:13

 ## Отношения с другими группами